Mechanism of Action

 | Sesso HD et al. | 2022 | Randomised Controlled Trial | American Journal of Clinical Nutrition | View on PubMed |

-Effect of cocoa flavanol supplementation for the prevention of cardiovascular disease events: the COSMOS randomized clinical trial Randomised trial in 21,442 adults receiving 500 mg of cocoa flavanols per day or placebo for 3.6 years.
-The primary endpoint (total cardiovascular events) was not met; cardiovascular mortality, a secondary endpoint, was lower in the supplemented group. | ||||
+Effect of cocoa flavanol supplementation for the prevention of cardiovascular disease events: the COcoa Supplement and Multivitamin Outcomes Study (COSMOS) randomized clinical trial The largest trial conducted on these compounds: 21,442 adults receiving 500 mg of flavanols per day or placebo, followed for 3.6 years.
+It provides the broadest tolerance record available, with no safety signal.
+The primary endpoint, total cardiovascular events, was not met; the authors call for cautious reading of the secondary endpoints. | ||||